 Is it Worth the Expense and Learning Curve?

-If you're in Paris for an extended stay (more than a week or two) and need to get around the city by car on select occasions, you might consider taking one of the "blue cars" for a spin, and encourage more sustainable travel in the city along the way.
-If you're only in the city for a short time, subscribing isn't likely worth the time and effort, and I would suggest using Paris's excellent public transportation-- metro or buses-- instead.
+If you're in Paris for an extended stay (more than two or three weeks) and need to get around the city by car on select occasions, you might consider taking one of the "blue cars" for a spin, and encourage more sustainable travel in the city along the way.
+If you're only in the city for a short time, subscribing isn't likely worth the time and effort and may even be impossible, since you'll need to wait several days to receive the pass in the mail.
+We'd suggest using Paris's excellent public transportation-- metro or buses-- instead.
 In addition, see our page on the pros and cons of renting cars in Paris.

 How it Works: A Step-by-Step Guide